New & Used Porsche Cayman: In Depth

 GET A FREE PRICE QUOTE

-The Porsche Cayman is a two-door sports car that has a stylish exterior, a luxurious interior, and an emphasis on the driving experience.
-It competes with the Chevrolet Corvette, Nissan 370Z, Audi TT S, and the Infiniti G37 Coupe.
+The Porsche Cayman is a two-door sports car that has a stylish exterior, a luxurious interior, and a focus on the driving experience.
+It competes with the Infiniti G37 Coupe, Audi TT S, Chevrolet Corvette, and the Nissan 370Z.

 See our preview of the 2014 Porsche Cayman for pricing with options, specifications, and gas mileage ratings.

 Although the Boxster has been sold since the 1997 model year, the Cayman was only first offered for 2006.
 Just like the Boxster, the Cayman has been for most of time since its introduction made in standard and higher-performance 'S' versions.
 Originally the Cayman came with a 245-horsepower, 2.7-liter horizontally opposed (flat) six-cylinder engine and the Cayman S had a 295-hp, 3.4-liter flat six.
 For 2006 all Caymans were offered in Cayman S form, with the base model arriving the next year.
 The Cayman had a five-speed manual transmission standard while the Cayman S got six gears, but optional on both was a five-speed automatic with Tiptronic shift control.

 With either of the engines and either of the transmissions, the Cayman is a hoot to drive, with sharp, intuitive steering response, good feedback, and confident brakes.
 It's at once easy for novices to drive, while expert track hounds will also be able to extract its true capability.
 Many reviewers say that the Cayman is the better-handling of the two because of the additional rigidity and stiffness afforded by its solid roof.